airbus-cert/ntTraceControl/README.md

 # ntTraceControl -- Powershell Event Tracing Toolbox

-ntTraceControl is a set of Powershell commands to `forge (generate)` Windows logs.
-Thus, ntTraceControl supports Detection teams to simply test detection use cases and alerts without using complex infrastructure, tools, or testing vulnerability.
+ntTraceControl is a set of Powershell commands to forge/generate Windows logs.
+Simply put, ntTraceControl supports Detection teams by simplifying the testing of detection use cases and alerts without using complex infrastructure, tools, or the testing of vulnerabilities.

 # Use Cases

 ## Generate command line : Write Sysmon Create Process Event

-Many detection teams rely on Sysmon to create advanced detection rules. ntTraceControl includes dedicated cmdlets for Sysmon through Write-SysmonEventId*:
+Many detection teams rely upon Sysmon to create advanced detection rules. ntTraceControl includes dedicated cmdlets for Sysmon through Write-SysmonEventId*:

 ```
 Write-SysmonEventId1 -Image mimikatz.exe -CommandLine "c:\Users\Admin\personal\mimikatz.exe" -ParentCommandLine "Get-Password.ps1"
 ```

-Thus, you can esaily generate a `fake` command line and test your use cases and alerts.
+Therefore, you can easily generate a `fake` command line to test your use cases and alerts.

 ![Sysmon Process Create Example](assets/example1.png)